everuth/418-Final-Project/README.md

 ```
 This should create the map we see below.
 As you can see IDW did a good job representing the
 spatial variability of precipitation in the province but it is surprising that predited
-rainfall is so small in the North west of the and on the central coast.
+rainfall is so small in the North West of the province and the central coast.
 These areas are typically famous
 for being very wet.
 While it is posible they experienced and unusually dry summer in 2023 it seems
-more likely that the sparse coverage of weather stations in that region was unable to capture sufficient data.
+more likely that the sparse coverage of weather stations in that region was unable to capture sufficient data to create a realistic surface.
 ![Clipped_IDW_Interpolation_Map3](https://github.com/user-attachments/assets/396e0ec6-e971-4bf8-a821-a524dd1330d3)
+**Figure 2.** IDW Interpolation of Daily precipitation in B.C. from May - October 2023

 Next we will attempt a an interpolation using the kriging method.
 The first step is to create a semivariogram that
 can be used to inform our results.
 Kriging has 3 different variogram models spherical, gaussian, and exponential.
 In this example I use the